Ultra High Energy Cosmic Rays in Our Universe: Ultra High Energy Cosmic Rays

-In our Universe, there are plenty of $3^\circ K$ cosmic microwave background (CMB) and $1.9^\circ K$ cosmic neutrino background (C$\nu$B).
+As said earlier, in our Universe we know that the electrons, positrons, photons, neutrinos, etc., could not survive beyond certain (high) energies.
+In our Universe, there are plenty of $3^\circ K$ cosmic microwave background (CMB) and clustered cosmic neutrino background (CB$\nu$'s).
 Even though the energies of these particles sound extremely low, the ultra high energy cosmic rays (UHECR), including protons, in fact can see them if energy is high enough.

-In particular, the following reactions don't have the thresholds:
+To obtain some quantitative picture of the various reactions in the UHECR limits, we proceed to provide some analysis of these reactions, including the reactions which do not have the thresholds:

 On the other hand, the reactions listed below have some thresholds and would start to play some important roles, when UHECR's energy reaches at the threshold: